alissatroiano/Milestone-2/README.md

 # Game Of Facts

-As the Milestone 2 Project for [Code Institute's](https://codeinstitute.net/), 'Interactive Frontend Development' portion of the Full Stack Developer Program,  Game Of Facts is a web-based trivia game built for educators of global history and fans of George R.R.
-Martin' book series, 'A Song Of Ice and Fire' and/or the HBO's hit tv series, 'Game Of Thrones'.
+As the Milestone 2 Project for [Code Institute's](https://codeinstitute.net/), 'Interactive Frontend Development' portion of the Full Stack Developer Program,  Game Of Facts is a web-based trivia game built for Game of Thrones fans and educators of global history.
 This project was built with HTML, CSS, Bootstrap 4, JavaScript, and jQuery to produce an educational and interactive experience.

 ![responsive-view](wireframes/amiresponsive.png)